XIII International AIDS Conference, 2000: Issues

-It was at this conference that Professor Jeffrey D. Sachs, then Chairman of the WHO Commission on Macroeconomics and Health, first called for a global fund to fight AIDS.
+At the conference, Professor Jeffrey D. Sachs, then chairman of the WHO Commission on Macroeconomics and Health, first called for a global fund to fight AIDS.
 This recommendation was picked up the following year in the establishment of the Global Fund to Fight AIDS, TB, and Malaria.
 This can be supported from a presentation which Professor Sachs presented during the conference (slide 10).